srscalia/kitty_kard_frontend/README.md

   * Clone this repo down to your local machine.
   * In the repository, run `open index.html`.

-These instructions will get you a copy of the backend for the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the frontend for the project up and running on your local machine for development purposes.

 ### Prerequisites